steipete/steipete.com/_posts/2021-01-21-fixing-keyboardshortcut-in-swiftui.md

 Good old `_ivarDescription` is still useful and shows Swift ivars as well; it can’t show the real type, but it’s good enough to confirm that there’s indeed a `keyboardShortcutBridge`.

-## Who Sets keyboardShortcutBridge?
+## What Sets keyboardShortcutBridge?

-Now let’s look at who sets `keyboardShortcutBridge`.
+Now let’s look at what sets `keyboardShortcutBridge`.
 It seems there’s a code path where this object isn’t set, so let’s find out if it really exists.

 When we load SwiftUI’s binary in Hopper and search for this name, we find quite a few matches: